2019 Kenai Fjords Weekend Adventure

 Join Alaska Magazine photographer and senior editor, Michelle Theall, for the weekend of a lifetime in spectacular Kenai Fjords National Park.
 Kenai Fjords is home to orcas, humpbacks, calving glaciers, and some of the most exceptionally picturesque scenery in the world.
 Guests have the opportunity to shadow Michelle as she photographs this iconic destination, while learning the tips and tricks for capturing phenomenal images.

-8/12: After breakfast, we’ll drive to Exit Glacier and do a short walk to a viewpoint for photographs.
-Afterward, we’ll go to the Ididaride kennel owned by the Seavey family, multiple-time champions of the Iditarod.
-We’ll learn about the race, what it takes to be a musher, how the dogs train, what they wear, and we’ll take a ride led by a team of Alaskan huskies through the wooded trails and along the Resurrection River.
+8/11: After breakfast, guests have the option of a 1/2 day of guided kayaking on Resurrection Bay, self-guided hiking at Exit Glacier, or mushing at the Ididaride kennels (owned by the Seavey family, multiple-time champions of the Iditarod).
+We’ll learn about the race, what it takes to be a musher, what mushers wear, and how the dogs train.
+Then, we’ll take a ride led by a team of Alaskan huskies through the wooded trails and along the Resurrection River.
 The visit concludes with the chance to cuddle a few puppies before making our way back to Anchorage, where some visitors will continue on with Wild Departures on the Lake Clark bear and puffin viewing trip.